VodBox/pyWinContext/README.md

 ## Variables

-Please find a list of variables usable in the commands [here](https://ss64.com/nt/syntax-args.html)
+Variables and parameters are handled directly by the batch interpreter in Windows.
+You can find a helpful list of these [here](https://ss64.com/nt/syntax-args.html)

 ## License

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.